Winipedia/pyrig/docs/fixtures.md

 ## Autouse Fixtures

 pyrig defines a few autouse fixtures in `autouse/session.py`.
-These are automatically run on every test run without being requested by any test.
+These automatically run at the beginning of every test run without being requested by any test.
 They act as continuous project health checks, turning a passing test suite into a guarantee that the project is structurally sound.

 - **`all_modules_tested`** — checks that every source module has a fully mirrored test module.